XXY233/CompassCommand/README.md

 ```

 ## Other Words
-* if you find any bugs ,please contect me or leave a comment below
+* if you find any bugs ,please connect me or leave a comment below
 * i'm a chinese if there are grammatical error，hope you can understand:)

 ## contect